davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

-  Print the suffix added to the target sysroot when searching for headers, or give an error if the compiler is not configured with such a suffixand dont do anything else.
+  Print the suffix added to the target sysroot when searching for headers, or give an error if the compiler is not configured with such a suffix-and don't do anything else.

 .. option:: -dumpmachine

-  Print the compilers target machine (for example, i686-pc-linux-gnu)and dont do anything else.
+  Print the compiler's target machine (for example, i686-pc-linux-gnu)-and don't do anything else.

 .. option:: -dumpversion

-  Print the compiler version (for example, ``3.0``)and dont do anything else.
+  Print the compiler version (for example, ``3.0``)-and don't do anything else.

 .. option:: -dumpspecs

-  Print the compilers built-in specsand dont do anything else.
+  Print the compiler's built-in specs-and don't do anything else.
 (This is used when GCC itself is being built.)
 Spec Files.

 .. option:: -fno-eliminate-unused-debug-types, -feliminate-unused-debug-types